tinymce/tinymce/readme.md

 Runs all qunit tests on Saucelabs.

 `grunt watch`
-Watches for source code changes.
-This will trigger rebuilds and linting.
+Watches for source code changes and triggers rebuilds and linting.

 `grunt --help`
 Displays the various build tasks.